turingcs2005/angular19_features/client/src/assets/markdown/change-detection/change-detection2.md

 </tr>
 </table>

-Regardless of change detection strategy, we can use ngDoCheck() lifecycle hook to log change detection cycles, even if nothing changed.
+You can use ngDoCheck() lifecycle hook to log change detection cycles.

+For most components, the default change detection strategy will suffice, with maybe some occasional tweaks here and there.
+The real problem occurs when change detection fails to detect the need for UI refresh.